 Neck pain is a work-related musculoskeletal disorder that can occur when a person works long or at a high intensity.
 People have a 70% likelihood of developing neck pain lives, and neck pain is an important issue affecting economic productivity in modern society.
 An increase in the number of individuals visiting hospitals with pain in the neck, upper extremities, and the head due to excessive tension.
 Home therapies can help reduce pain.

-The information herein on "Home Treatment for Neck Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Home Treatment for Neck Pain" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.